jidongxiao/networksecurity/projects/dns_tunneling/README.md

 ## Learning Objectives

 - Understanding the DNS protocol.
-- Understanding DNS message format.
+- Understanding the format of DNS messages.
 - Understanding the DNS tunneling technique.

 ## Background